 Pat broke the silence first, directing his question at Ben.
 “Hey, you get ahold of Ray and his guys?
 What’s their ETA?”

 Ben nodded.
-“Yeah, they’ll be in Olympia about four hours before us, linking up with the Oregon boys.
+“Yeah, they’ll be in Salem about four hours before us, linking up with the Oregon boys.
 They’ll have numbers, too.”

 Pat grunted in approval.
 “Good.”